How Different Was My Town!

 A most talked-about love tale was about a known citizen of Mansehra, an ardent theatergoer, who fell in love with an actress of the theater.
 And, contrary to the lament in the gramophone song, his love was reciprocated by the actress, and, breaking all the cultural constraints and taboos, they got married and lived happily thereafter as long as they lived.

 If you didn’t own a radio or read newspapers, you went to Khalil, the watchmaker (خلیل گھڑی ساز), on Balakot Road.
 He had a radio in his shop and stayed open until late in the evening.
 A small group of people would gather around his shop in the evening to listen to the national news.
 I don’t know if it helped Khalil’s business, but he didn’t mind a few people gathering around the shop to listen to the news.
-In fact, he would raise the volume a bit so that everyone could hear the news easily.
+He would raise the volume a bit so that everyone could hear the news easily.

 A shallow mountain stream, called Poot Katha, or the Goblins’ Creek, murmured through the town.
 According to the local folklore, the stream was inhabited at night by Jinn bhoots or goblins even though no one ever claimed to have seen or sensed any goblins in the creek.